 Chandni Chowk is also one of the best places to visit in Delhi for those who are looking for second-hand and archaic treasures.
 There are a few shops which sell old gramophones, cameras and home decor that you won't find elsewhere.
 One might think they are slightly expensive but if you spend some time here, the shopkeeper might give you a good discount.

 If shopping is on your mind then Sarojini Nagar is one of the best places to visit in Delhi.
 Located in South Delhi, the bustling market has been the city's favourite market for decades.
-While the market has undergone a massive transformation in the last couple of years, it’s still considered one of the best places to visit in Delhi.
+While the market has undergone a massive transformation in the last couple of years, it’s still considered one of the best places to visit near delhi.
 And the market’s selling point remains – branded replicas at low prices.
 If it's in the showroom, it has to be in Sarojini and so the market is a favourite with young fashionistas

 If this is your first trip to Delhi, you must head here irrespective of whether you enjoy shopping.
 The main export street is where you'll find innumerable shops selling the latest clothes, shoes and bags.
 Our pro tip is to head here in the morning to avoid evening rush and to make full use of your bargaining skills.